kooparse/zalgebra/README.md

 Methods | Description
 ------------ | -------------
-new | Construct new quat from given floats set | Set all components to the same given value zero | Construct quat as `(1, 0, 0, 0)` cast | Cast a type to another type fromSlice | Construct new quaternion from slice fromVec3 | Construct quaternion from vec3 eql | Return `true` if two quaternions are equal norm | Normalize given quaternion length | Return the magniture of the given quaternion sub | Construct quaternion resulting from the subtraction of two given ones add | Construct quaternion resulting from the addition of two given ones mul | Construct quaternion resulting from the multiplication of two given ones scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions toMat4 | Convert given quat to rotation 4x4 matrix fromEulerAngles | Construct quaternion from Euler angles
+new | Construct new quat from given floats identity | Construct quat as `(1, 0, 0, 0)`
+set | Set all components to the same given value cast | Cast a type to another type fromSlice | Construct new quaternion from slice fromVec3 | Construct quaternion from vec3 eql | Return `true` if two quaternions are equal norm | Normalize given quaternion length | Return the magniture of the given quaternion inv | Construct inverse quaternion sub | Construct quaternion resulting from the subtraction of two given ones add | Construct quaternion resulting from the addition of two given ones mul | Construct quaternion resulting from the multiplication of two given ones scale | Construct new quaternion resulting from the multiplication of all components by a given scalar dot | Return the dot product between two quaternions toMat4 | Convert given quat to rotation 4x4 matrix fromEulerAngles | Construct quaternion from Euler angles